zephyrproject-rtos/zephyr/boards/arm/mimxrt595_evk/doc/index.rst

 Supported Features
 ==================

-The mimxrt595_evk board configuration supports the following hardware
-features:
+NXP considers the MIMXRT595-EVK as a superset board for the i.MX RT5xx family of MCUs.
+This board is a focus for NXP's Full Platform Support for Zephyr, to better enable the entire RT5xx family.
+NXP prioritizes enabling this board with new support for Zephyr features.
+The mimxrt595_evk board configuration supports the hardware features below.
+Another very similar board is the :ref:`mimxrt685_evk`, and that board may have additional features already supported, which can also be re-used on this mimxrt595_evk board:

 +-----------+------------+-------------------------------------+
 | Interface | Controller | Driver/Component                    |